Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

   Multiple ZooKeeper addresses can be specified by delimiting with commas.
   Examples include `alluxio.zookeeper.address=1.2.3.4:2181`, `alluxio.zookeeper.address=zk1:2181,
   zk2:2181,zk3:2181`
-- `alluxio.master.journal.type=UFS` indicates UFS is used as the journal place.
+- `alluxio.coordinator.journal.type=UFS` indicates UFS is used as the journal place.
   Note that Zookeeper cannot work with journal type `EMBEDDED` (use a journal embedded in the masters).
-- `alluxio.master.journal.folder=<JOURNAL_URI>` sets the URI of the shared journal location for the Alluxio leading master to write the journal to, and for standby masters to replay journal entries from.
+- `alluxio.coordinator.journal.folder=<JOURNAL_URI>` sets the URI of the shared journal location for the Alluxio leading master to write the journal to, and for standby masters to replay journal entries from.
   This shared shared storage system must be accessible by all master nodes.
-  Examples include `alluxio.master.journal.folder=hdfs://1.2.3.4:9000/alluxio/journal/` or `alluxio.master.journal.folder=/mnt/nfs/journal/`.
+  Examples include `alluxio.coordinator.journal.folder=hdfs://1.2.3.4:9000/alluxio/journal/` or `alluxio.coordinator.journal.folder=/mnt/nfs/journal/`.

 Make sure all master nodes and all worker nodes have configured their respective `conf/alluxio-site.properties` configuration file appropriately.